 - If your financial advisor is recommending an L-Share annuity, demand that he or she disclose to you all the different ways you can purchase the same annuity product ? make sure your advisor tells you all about the no-surrender, bonus, and standard (7-year) versions as well!
 You and your advisor should discuss the different options together and choose the best one for you.
 If in the end it works on that the L-Share is the best thing for you, at least you’ve made and informed decision and there will be no surprises down the road.

-- When in doubt, contact an Annuity FYI Expert by clicking here or calling 866 223-2121.
+- When in doubt, contact an licensed financial professional by clicking here or calling 866 223-2121.
 Our Experts will give you an unbiased opinion of the annuity being recommended by your financial advisor.
-Who are the Annuity FYI Experts?
+Who are the licensed financial professionals?